 AMST 201: Introduction to American Studies

-SOCG 364 or 365 Quantitative or Qualitative Methods and Analysis (Prerequisite: Sociology 105 or 155 or permission of the instructor.)
+SOCG 364 Quantitative or Qualitative Methods or 365: and Analysis

-3) Electives: Students will take 6 electives from at least 3 different disciplines, reflecting the interdisciplinary nature of Women’s and Gender Studies.
+3) Electives: Students will take 6 electives from at least 3 different disciplines, reflecting the interdisciplinary nature of Women’s, Gender, and Sexuality Studies.
 One of the electives must emphasize difference in the form of race, class, ethnicity, religion, disability, age, or sexuality.
 The permanent list of electives appears below.
 An additional list of electives will be circulated by the program director each semester.

 To qualify as an elective, the content of a course must be predominately about women and/or gender.
 A student may request that a course be approved as an elective for the major by presenting a syllabus and an acknowledgement from the professor that the course meets that standard; however, that request must be made to the program director before the beginning of the semester in which the course is taken.
 Further instructions are available on this website.